Best Pizza Dough Ever Recipe

 I can make a mean pizza, but it took me a while to learn how.
 Maybe I should rephrase that - I can make a mean pizza, but it took me a while to find the right teacher.
 For a long time I didn't really know where to look for guidance - I just knew I wanted pizza the way I'd enjoyed it in Rome and Naples.

 Then I was given a hint.
 A gift, really.
 My friends and I would visit a favorite tiny pizza place in San Francisco quite often.
 We would go to eat, but also to try to absorb some of the good pizza karma flowing from their single-shelf, Baker's Pride oven.
 We spent a lot of time there, not because we wanted to know their secrets really - but primarily because the food was so good.
 We would end up chatting for hours over thin-crusts and more thin-crusts.
 One could see the flour shipments come in, the cheese deliveries transpire, and the wine selections rotate through the seasons.
 All the while, my homespun pizzas weren't improving much.
-Its not that they were bad, it was more that the dough was tempermental and tasted so-so.
+Its not that they were bad, it was more that the dough was temperamental and tasted so-so.
 I wanted a dough that was on the thin side, crunched a bit as you bit into it, with minimal cardboard factor.
-And I knew I was not interested in a chewy, bready, or deep-dish type crust.
+And I knew, for this endeavor, I was not interested in a chewy, bready, or deep-dish type crust.

 One day in the aforementioned pizza shop, I noticed a copy of Peter Reinhart's Bread Baker's Apprentice on a bookshelf near the prep area.
 It must have been quite new at the time, and my curiosity was piqued.
 Sure enough, the book contained an interesting (and meticulous) description of how to make just the sort of pizza I was after.
-The dough Peter uses for his Napoletana pizza in this book is rooted in a delayed-fermentation method - different from the other techniques I had tried up to that point.
+The dough Peter uses for his Napoletana pizza in this book is rooted in a delayed-fermentation method - different from the other techniques I'd tried up to that point.

 If you like to wait until the last minute to make pizza dough, you are out of luck here.
 The key is the overnight fermentation.
 You end up with a golden, beautiful crust with the perfect amount of crunch and subtle yeasty undertones.
 If you try this recipe and like it, Peter also went on to write an entire book about the quest for the perfect pizza, fittingly titled, American Pie.
-It's an great reference for those of you who really want to geek out on pizza.
+It's a great reference for those of you who really want to geek out on pizza.

 Give Peter's dough a try, and if you are interested in baking world exceptional breads, be sure to spend time with his book.
 He is also working on a new book and I hope I'll get to hear more about him if I see him in March.

 As far as oven temperatures go - I have great results at 450F degrees WITH a pizza stone.
 Go buy a pizza stone immediately if you are serious about making great pizza at home.
 They are cheap and make a huge difference in your crust.
-Why not 500 or 550 degrees?
-I've tried higher temperature in the past, but my oven begins to quake and quiver at those temps, and the cornmeal that inevitable gets left on the pizza stone ends up smoking pretty badly.

 This is the stripped-down, adapted version of Peter's Napoletana pizza dough recipe, if you want all his great side notes, tips, and back-history on the recipe, you are going to want to pick up the book - this (for example) is the meat of a recipe that spans six pages.